OneAscent Wealth Management LLC Buys Shares of 3,678 Amdocs Limited (NASDAQ:DOX)

 Shares of DOX traded up $0.58 on Thursday, hitting $76.24.
 1,935 shares of the stock traded hands, compared to its average volume of 365,206.
 The company has a market capitalization of $10.00 billion, a PE ratio of 14.28, a P/E/G ratio of 1.59 and a beta of 0.79.
 The company has a debt-to-equity ratio of 0.23, a quick ratio of 1.59 and a current ratio of 1.59.
 The business has a 50 day simple moving average of $73.48 and a 200 day simple moving average of $76.12.
 Amdocs Limited has a one year low of $68.33 and a one year high of $82.38.

-Separately, JPMorgan Chase & Co. downgraded shares of Amdocs from an “overweight” rating to a “neutral” rating and decreased their target price for the company from $91.00 to $86.00 in a research note on Tuesday, December 14th.
+Separately, JPMorgan Chase & Co. downgraded shares of Amdocs from an “overweight” rating to a “neutral” rating and reduced their price target for the company from $91.00 to $86.00 in a research report on Tuesday, December 14th.

 About Amdocs